Implement token-based authentication

 General ARTC scenarios

-This section introduces how to use a token to authenticate a client that requests to join a channel and provides examples for Android and iOS.
+Use a token to authenticate a client that joins a channel.
+Examples are provided for Android and iOS.

 The ARTC SDK provides two methods for joining a channel: single-parameter and multi-parameter.
 These are foundational methods applicable to all ARTC scenarios.